 The WRSCUR instruction sets the LDSO bit of the Security Register.
 The WREN (Write Enable) instruction is required before issuing WRSCUR instruction.
-The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 8K-bit Secured OTP area.
-Once the LDSO bit is set to "1", the Secured OTP area cannot be updated any more.
+The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 4K-bit customer usage area of Secured OTP.
+Once the LDSO bit is set to "1", the customer usage area of Secured OTP cannot be updated any more.